backbeam/backbeam.github.io/android-data.md

 ## Working with files

 There is a special kind of entity that lets you hold files.
-It is the File entity.
+It is the `file` entity.
 The entity itself holds information about the type of file, size, etc. If you need the download the content of the file you need to generate a URL.
 There is a special method called `composeFileURL` to which you can pass parameters.
 For example if you want to download an image you can transform it indicating a width and/or height.
 You can also pass `null` to this method.

 ```java
 TreeMap<String, Object> options = new TreeMap<String, Object>();